elsaandreardz/data_analysis_2_feedback/README.md

 - Data cleaning: 0/0.5 - **Evidence:** Minimal data cleaning was performed.
 The student created `grade92_sqrd` (squared education) and `earnwke_ln` (log wages), but did NOT create a proper female dummy variable.
 The original `sex` variable (1=male, 2=female) was used directly, which leads to confusing coefficient interpretation.
 A proper female dummy (0=male, 1=female) should have been created.

 🔵 The instruction file never mentions cleaning should be performed.
-It is a important practice for data analysis projects but we decided not to proceed as we evaluated it was not needed.
-Changing the variable was also not mentioned in the instructions file, while it was commented in class, it was not clear since the file was not being yet considered.
+It is an important practice for data analysis projects but we decided not to proceed as we evaluated it was not needed or expected.
+Changing the binary values was also not mentioned in the instructions file and lecture on proper dummy variables in class only occured after the submission deadline.
+For these reasons we seemingly negeleted this step and believe that these expectation are unfounded.

 - Code documentation: 0/0.5 - **Evidence:** The code has minimal comments.
 There are brief comments like `# import dataset`, `# Linear Regression`, `# Square the education variable`, but no markdown cells explaining the methodology, rationale for choices, or interpretation of steps.
 Section headers exist but lack explanatory text.

 🔵 Since it is a data analysis class, we assumed the format of the coding was not crucial, specially when a report is being created specifying all these details.
 Usually, there is not explanatory text in the coding delivarbles, the explanation is mentioned on the report.
+Moreover, we directly emmulated our code documentation to the level and specificity of the code examples provided in the supplemental Coding 2 course--as the coding instruction for this project came from the Coding 2 course.
+So we believe our documentation is more than sufficient for the assignment.

 **Comments:** The most significant issue is the failure to select a specific occupation as required by the assignment.
 This fundamentally changes the analysis from examining the gender gap within a specific occupation to a general population-level analysis.
 The lack of a proper female dummy variable also complicates interpretation.